bcgov/von-agent-template/GettingStartedTutorial.md

 - The `von-network` URL - [http://138.197.138.255/](http://138.197.138.255/).
 You'll see a Ledger Browser UI showing 4 nodes up and running (blue circles).
 - The `TheOrgBook` URL  - [https://demo.orgbook.gov.bc.ca](https://demo.orgbook.gov.bc.ca) - You'll see the OrgBook interface with companies/credentials already loaded.
-- The `permitify` URL - [https://dflow.orgbook.gov.bc.ca](https://dflow.orgbook.gov.bc.ca).
+- The `dFlow` URL - [https://dflow.orgbook.gov.bc.ca](https://dflow.orgbook.gov.bc.ca).
 You'll see the dFlow interface, with the "Credential" drop down having a list of at least the 7 "dflow" Credential types, and perhaps (many) more.

 You can open those sites now or later.
 They'll be referenced by name (e.g. "The von-network URL...") in the guide steps.

 ### Local Machine

-On a local machine upon which the prerequistes are setup, we will be installing and starting, in order, instances of [von-network](https://github.com/bcgov/von-network), [TheOrgBook](https://github.com/bcgov/TheOrgBook) and [dFlow (currently called Permitify)](https://github.com/bcgov/permitify).
+On a local machine upon which the prerequisites are setup, we will be installing and starting, in order, instances of [von-network](https://github.com/bcgov/von-network), [TheOrgBook](https://github.com/bcgov/TheOrgBook) and [dFlow - decentralized workFlow](https://github.com/bcgov/dFlow).

-Use the [VON Network Quick Start Guide](https://github.com/bcgov/permitify/blob/master/docker/VONNetworkQuickStartGuide.md) to start the prerequisite instances and verify that they are running.
+Use the [VON Network Quick Start Guide](https://github.com/bcgov/dFlow/blob/master/docker/VONQuickStartGuide.md) to start the prerequisite instances and verify that they are running.

 ## Step 1: Investigating VON

-If you are new to VON, see the instructions in the respective repos to play with the instances of [von-network](https://github.com/bcgov/von-network), [TheOrgBook](https://github.com/bcgov/TheOrgBook) and [dFlow (currently called Permitify)](https://github.com/bcgov/permitify) you have running.
+If you are new to VON, see the instructions in the respective repos for how to use the running instances of [von-network](https://github.com/bcgov/von-network), [TheOrgBook](https://github.com/bcgov/TheOrgBook) and [dFlow](https://github.com/bcgov/dFlow).

-In the remainder of this guide, we will be configuring a new Agent that will be available from the "Credentials" drop down in dFlow.
+Our goal in this guide is to configure a new permit/licence Issuer/Verifier VON Agent so that the Credential will be available from the "Credentials" drop down in dFlow.

 ## Step 2: Get your VON-Agent Running